codlong/ToonStatus/readme.md

 `/ts help` to display this information.

-`/ts sort [level gold artifact resources argunite ilvl]` to sort the data by the given resource.
-Artifact sorts by artifact level.
+`/ts sort [level gold artifact_power war_resources seafarers_dubloons ilvl]` to sort the data by the given resource.

-`/ts stat [level gold artifact resources argunite ilvl]` to filter stats.
+`/ts stat [level gold artifact_power war_resources seafarers_dubloons ilvl]` to filter stats.
 The filter does not persist, all stats will be shown on subsequent calls.

 `/ts toon [add remove] Player (Player2 ...)` to add or remove toons from display.
 Note: names are case-sensitive.